Does somebody tell me how many people have fainted at an Obama rally lately?

 Yeah, that'd be more like it.

-Pelosi Politburo emasculation.
+Pelosi Pulit Bureau emasculation.

-Everything from the banks, which are usually in the Democrats' penalty box to the oils, which are despised by this administration for being carbon, could be propelled dramatically higher.
+Everything from the banks, which are usually in the Democrats' penalty box, to the oils, which are despised by this administration for being carbon, could be propelled dramatically higher.

 All of this Tuesday night.